-The Department of Electronic Engineering is based on Campus West.
+The School of Physics & Engineering Technology is based on Campus West.
 The majority of teaching takes place within Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You will be assessed through a mixture of exams, continuous assessments, presentations, project viva or demo, report, posters, and video presentations.
+You will be assessed through a mixture of exams, continuous assessments, presentations, viva, demonstration, report, and video presentations.

 This course will give you hands-on experience of the design and implementation of digital systems in a way which is applicable to many research or industrial settings.
 The group project which emphasises team working will enable you to become an attractive candidate for a future role.

 Throughout your time here, you'll work with industry-standard tools to ensure you leave with experience relevant to real-world situations.
-You'll benefit from visits and talks from our industrial contacts and gain training in research methods and project management as well as skills in personal effectiveness and project management.
+You'll benefit from visits and talks from our industrial contacts and gain training in research methods as well as skills in personal effectiveness and project management.